 Used to shopping online and uses a variety of apps.
 Defaults to buying online and comfortable with large purchases online.
 Sets a high bar for shopping experience and quality.

 Understanding the business

 I started with staff interviews talking to people like buyers, product owners, analysts, customer service personnel, operations personnel and many more key stakeholders.
 Alongside that effort I reached out to customers using a survey and a rotating group of questions that I got customer service to ask at the end of each call.
 In addition to understanding those key groups of users, I also analysed the huge amounts of data we had from the services Catch was using to power their online business.

 With the interviews wrapped up, I started to look for common themes to group interview insights.
 This was an incredibly helpful exercise as it showed the business the issues their customers were experiencing.

 It also helped us balance features and customer experience issues.
-We took all of this and fed it into the product roadmap to figure out a way to start delivering a better experience.
+We took all of this and fed it into the product roadmap to picture out a way to start delivering a better experience.

 Holding their hands and clearly providing a cost breakdown was really appreciated.
 It made customers feel safe and more likely to return and shop with us.

 Through close collaboration with engineering and Australia Post, we secured access to an order tracking API that allowed us to present order tracking information to our customers.